Respect the dignity of others, especially when you disagree

 Question: What if the other person is being completely irrational or disrespectful to me?

 Answer: This is the ultimate test, right?
 Meeting their disrespect with your own dignity is how you take the high road and retain your power.
-You can calmly state, “I want to have this conversation, but I need it to be respectful for us to make progress.”
+You can calmly say, “I want to have this conversation, but I need it to be respectful for us to make progress.”
 You set the tone.

-Question: Is this just about being “nice”?
+Question: Is this just about being nice?

 Answer: No, it’s about being effective.
-Being “nice” can be passive.
+Being nice can be passive.
 This is an active, strategic choice.
 It’s the difference between being a doormat and being a diplomat who gets what they want.

 Question: How do I actually do this when I’m angry?

 Answer: It’s a muscle you build.
 The first step is a simple pause.
-Before you speak, take one breath and ask yourself: “Is what I’m about to say going to escalate or de-escalate this?”
+Before you speak, take one breath and ask yourself, “Is what I’m about to say going to escalate or de-escalate this?”
 That tiny gap is where the magic happens.